pranitashakya/DataAnalysis_Projects/Project 7 - Data Driven Decisions/README.md

  - group — A/B test group
  - visits — the number of visits on the date specified in the A/B test group specified

+## 2. Technology Used
+Python
+Jupyter Notebook
+Pandas
+Numpy
+Matplotlib
+Seaborn
+Plotly

+## 3. Steps to follow
-## Part 1.
+### Step 1.
 Prioritizing Hypotheses
 The file hypotheses_us.csv contains nine hypotheses on boosting an online store's revenue with Reach, Impact, Confidence, and Effort specified for each.
 The task is to:
  - Apply the ICE framework to prioritize hypotheses.
 Sort them in descending order of priority.